lightonai/muse-docs/docs/guides/skills/sentiment_analysis.md

 - `0` if it is neutral,
 - `+` if it is positive.

 In this short guide, learn how to use the `sentiment_analysis` skill with `lyra-en`.
+We assume here that the reader is familiar with the parameters of Select, as well as with the Python Bindings: for more information, check out the 🔘 [Select](/api/primitives/evaluate/select), and [Python Bindings](/api/bindings/python) documentation pages.
+We start by initializing the client with the following code.

 ## Examples